github/docs/content/contributing/writing-for-github-docs/style-guide.md

 {% note %}

 **Note:** These guidelines are specific to {% data variables.product.company_short %}'s documentation.
 For general style questions or guidance on topics not covered here, see the [Microsoft Style Guide](https://docs.microsoft.com/style-guide/welcome/).
-For markup specific to source content on docs.github.com, see our [markup reference guide](https://github.com/github/docs/blob/main/contributing/content-markup-reference.md).
+For markup specific to source content on docs.github.com, see "[AUTOTITLE](/contributing/syntax-and-versioning-for-github-docs/using-markdown-and-liquid-in-github-docs)."
 For any questions about the GitHub brand, see our "[GitHub Brand Guide](https://brand.github.com)."

 {% endnote %}